senacor/elasticsearch-evolution/README.md

 }
 ```

-The first line defines the HTTP method `PUT` and the relative path to the Elasticsearch endpoint `_template/my_template` to create a new mapping template.
+The first line defines the HTTP method `PUT` and the relative path to the Elasticsearch/Opensearch endpoint `_template/my_template` to create a new mapping template.
 Followed by a HTTP Header `Content-Type: application/json`.
 After a blank line the HTTP body is defined.